killgrove/RomanOsteology/README.md

 information on the archaeological context of the skeletons (e.g., provenience, grave goods, etc.) is included in this database, as that information is the purview of the Archaeological Superintendency of Rome.
 Download the database by clicking on the "Download" button (over there on the lower right toolbar) and open with Microsoft Access.

 The photographs folder currently includes shots of all individuals with scoreable porotic hyperostosis.
 Photographs are also available for many of the individuals with enamel hypoplasia, but photographs were not taken of every individual or every tooth with this enamel insult.
-More photographs will be posted soon.
+More photographs will be posted soon, largely related to various pathological conditions (osteoarthritis and fractures among them).

 I'm suggesting a CC BY-NC-SA license for these -- that is, feel free to use the data as you see fit for your academic publications; I just ask that you credit me appropriately.
 To find my own analyses and interpretations, or to get additional context, please see the relevant publications.
 If you don't have access to them, I will gladly send you a